 What is Impact Investing?

 Impact Investing, also known as Socially Responsible Investing (SRI), is not the same thing to everyone.
-It can best be described as an investment in corporations and governments that investors believe hold value of importance to the investor.
+It can best be described as an investment in governments and private sector firms that investors believe hold value of importance to the impact investor.
 There are a number of factors that come up with many socially conscious investors, including:

 - Environmental Concerns